 - In a separate bowl or glass measuring cup – Microwave 1/2 cup of milk in the microwave for approximately 45 seconds.

-- Now add your wet ingredients into the dry ingredients and stir with a wooden spoon until the sticky combined lump in the middle
+- Add your wet ingredients to the dry ingredients and stir with a wooden spoon until the sticky combined lump is in the middle.

-Now add the additional flour (1/2 cup of flour) onto your counter or baking mat and begin kneading your ball to make it more of a raw dough mixture.
+Now add the additional flour (1/2 cup of flour) onto your counter or baking mat and begin kneading your ball to make it a raw dough mixture.

 Roll it out until about 1/2 to about 1/4 inch thick ( If you don’t have a Rolling Pin – a Wine bottle works the same:)

-Then I simply use a Pizza Cutter to cut shapes and sizes
+Then I use a Pizza Cutter to cut shapes and sizes.

 It’s not pretty!
 I won’t lie!
 But I believe in not overworking the bread.
 Less is more, in my opinion.
 I will only roll it out one time.